 Since food labels show protein in grams, the easiest way to figure out how much MEAT protein to have is by using the equation below.
 My patients get overwhelmed because we are using grams and kilograms in our equation, but don’t worry, I will break it down for you step-by-step.

-To calculate how much protein is right for you, use this equation:
+To calculate how much meat protein is right for you, use this equation:

 0.8 to 1.0 gm/kg/d.